jfmengels/factory-example/README.md

 # Solution for the factory puzzle

-The puzzle was described here: TODO
+The puzzle was described in the article [Single out element using phantom types](https://jfmengels.net/single-out-elements-using-phantom-types/).

 To test, run: